This blog updated January 2022.

 - Member of a partnership that carries on a trade or business

 - You are in business for yourself – this includes any part-time business

 If you fall under any of the three categories above, you are considered self-employed.

 When you are self-employed or freelancing, there is no automatic withholding when you earn money, so you must take all tax responsibilities into account when planning your finances for the year.
 This includes accounting for your tax responsibilities when you’re setting the pricing for your goods and/or services.

-You must pay the self-employment tax if your net earnings were $400 or more (excluding church employee income) or you had church employee income of $108.28 or more.
+You must pay the self-employment tax if your net earnings are $400 or more (excluding church employee income) or you have church employee income of $108.28 or more.